coq/coq/doc/sphinx/proof-engine/ltac.rst

       whether a second success exists, and may run further effects immediately.

-   .. exn:: This tactic has more than one success
+   .. exn:: This tactic has more than one success.

 Checking the failure
 ~~~~~~~~~~~~~~~~~~~~